01-edu/public/subjects/hashcode/README.md

 Write a function called `HashCode()` that takes a `string` as an argument and returns a new **hashed** `string`.

+- The hash equation is computed as follows:

-- Hash equation: (ASCII of current character + size of the string) % 127, so it can be in the limit of the ASCII size '127'.
+`(ASCII of current character + size of the string) % 127, ensuring the result falls within the ASCII range of 0 to 127.`

-- If the final number gives an unprintable character, add 33.
+- If the resulting character is unprintable add `33` to it.

 ### Expected function